pubkey/rxdb/docs-src/rx-storage-sharding.md

      * Here we use the dexie.js RxStorage,
      * it is also possible to use any other RxStorage instead.
      */
-    storage: getRxStorageDexie(),
+    storage: getRxStorageDexie()
+});

 /**
-     * Sharding mode,
-     * you can either shard by collection or by database.
-     * For most cases you should use 'collection' which will shard on the collection level.
-     * For example with the IndexedDB RxStorage, it will then create multiple stores per IndexedDB database
-     * and not multiple IndexedDB databases, which would be slower.
+ * Add the sharding options to your schema.
+ * Changing these options will require a data migration.
  */
-    mode: 'collection',
+const mySchema = {
+    /* ... */
+    sharding: {
         /**
          * Amount of shards per RxStorage instance.
          * Depending on your data size and query patterns, the optimal shard amount may differ.
          * Do a performance test to optimize that value.
          * 10 Shards is a good value to start with.
          *
          * IMPORTANT: Changing the value of shards is not possible on a already existing database state,
          * you will loose access to  your data.
          */
-    shards: 10
+        shards: 10,
-});
+        /**
+         * Sharding mode,
+         * you can either shard by collection or by database.
+         * For most cases you should use 'collection' which will shard on the collection level.
+         * For example with the IndexedDB RxStorage, it will then create multiple stores per IndexedDB database
+         * and not multiple IndexedDB databases, which would be slower.
+         */
+        mode: 'collection'
+    }
+    /* ... */
+}

 /**
  * Create the RxDatabase with the wrapped RxStorage.